 Since 2005 the BIPM has been developing a Kibble balance as a means for the practical realization of the expected new definition of the kilogram in terms of the Planck constant.
-The BIPM Kibble balance operates using a 0.5 T radial magnetic field, a 250 mm diameter and 1160 turn induction coil, a flowing current of ±1 mA and a test mass of 100 g.
-Coil velocity is about 0.2 mm s1 with typical excursion of 20 mm.
+The BIPM Kibble balance operates using a 0.5 T radial magnetic field, a 250 mm diameter and 1100 turn induction coil, a flowing current of ±13 mA and a test mass of 1 kg.
+Coil velocity is about 1 mm s1 with typical excursion of 20 mm.

-An improved version of the apparatus is fully assembled and operational in air.
-The relative uncertainty on the Planck constant determination is currently 3 x 106.
-The uncertainty is dominated by the residual misalignment of the electromagnetic force due to the limited mechanical stability of the suspension.
-Measurement in vacuum using a refined suspension is planned in spring 2017 with the objective to reduce the uncertainty to 1 x 107.
+The apparatus is fully operational in air and in vacuum.
+The relative type B uncertainty on the Planck constant determination is currently about 2 x 107.
+The type B uncertainty is dominated by the residual misalignment of the interferometer laser beam due to the limited mechanical stability of the interferometer mount.
+A novel interferometer mounted on a much more stable support is being designed with the objective to reduce the uncertainty within 1 x 107.
+The standard deviation on the mean value for one week of measurements is a few parts in 108.

 - H. Fang, F. Bielsa, A. Kiss, T. Lavergne, Y. F. Lu, L. Robertsson, E. de Mirandés, S. Solve and M. Stock, Progress on the BIPM watt balance, Proc.
 CPEM 2016, 2016.